munraito/made-ml-bd/HW3/README.md

 ### Linear regression implemetation using gradient descent

 Example of run config is in [Main.xml](Main.xml)
-(you can import this to IntelliJ IDEA or just look example on how to pass arguments)
+(you can import this to your IDE or just look example on how to pass arguments)

 Main pipeline: [Main.scala](scala/Main.scala)